Conversational Agents in Behavioral Sleep Medicine: Designing Self-Report and Analytics Tools: Introduction

-To address these questions, we engaged specialists in a three-stage design process.
-First, we conducted interviews to understand their current use of sleep diaries and the shortcomings of traditional text-based formats.
-Second, we developed an LLM-powered VA sleep diary and visualization tool with specialists.
-Third, we used these tools as a probe to explore specialists’ visions for how conversational agents could support BSM more broadly through focus groups.
-Through this design process, specialists re-imagined not only diary intake and data visualization but also how interventions could be supported pre-, during, and post-treatment.
-Our work makes three contributions: \begin{enumerate} [leftmargin=*, nolistsep] \item Empirical insights from specialists on shortcomings in current practice with traditional diaries (Section \ref{sec:interviews}). \item We present two systems---an LLM-powered conversational sleep diary and a specialist-facing visualization tool--- grounded in iterative design with specialists (Section \ref{sec:interface-design}). \item Empirical insights from specialists on how conversational agents could enhance BSM beyond diary intake to support behavioral sleep interventions in new ways (Section \ref{sec:co-design-workshops}). \end{enumerate}
+\am{To address these questions, we engaged sleep specialists in an iterative co-design process to develop an LLM-powered VA sleep diary and specialist-facing analytics tool.
+We used these tools as design probes to explore specialists’ visions for how conversational agents could support BSM more broadly through focus groups.
+Through this design process, specialists envisioned not only enhancements to diary intake and data analytics but also ways CAs could support interventions before, during, and after treatment.
+Our work makes three contributions: }